Hydraulics Refresher (Refresher of the 6 or 8 day format or previous 5 or 6 day course)

 APT provide flexible training and an ongoing framework to build-on or formalise your existing skills and knowledge.
 In our courses, the use of advanced simulation and real world practices ensure optimal outcomes.

 APT deliver training in a friendly, relaxed and comfortable learning and assessment environment.
 You can be assured that it’s to the best of our ability to support any special needs/requirements you may have with your learning.

 Training and assessment is usually completed at the APT Training Centre at Toronto NSW, however the course can be delivered at your own workplace if a full class is enrolled.

 In such circumstances we bring the complete service to you including training simulations and fluid power equipment.

 Your trainer and assessor will clearly explain the assessment process to you and support you where necessary to ensure you have a full understanding of the process prior to commencing.

 Some methods used to assess your competence include written questionnaires, verbal questions, third party reports, self assessment, log books or work journals, verified CV, workbook activities and certificate recognition of prior learning.

-Successful participants will receive a Certificate of Completion.
+Successful students will receive a Certificate of Attendance.

-It is preferred that participants should have completed 5 Day Hydraulic or 6 Day Fluid Power Course, or the New 6 or 8 day courses.
+It is preferred that students should have completed 6 Day Hydraulic or 8 Day Fluid Power Course.